Newsletter

 In Spite of the Rejection Letters

 Writing is not a profession for the poor in spirit--or pocketbook.
 There are many more people ready to critique (or ignore) your work than to print it or pay you for it.
 I have to honestly say that the rejections don't get me down, though.
-My husband completely fails to comprehend the fulfillment in spending hours and hours working on something, only to send it off to a stranger who will likely take six months to send it back with a form letter that effectively says, "Yawn."
-Even if someone does like it, unless that someone is Oprah, chances are that the amount of time you've invested in writing, divided by the number of dollars you'll ultimately earn doing it, will impress no one.
+My husband completely fails to comprehend the fulfillment of spending hours and hours working on something, only to send it off to a stranger who will likely take six months to send it back with a form letter that effectively says, "Yawn."
+Even if someone does like it, chances are that the amount of time you've invested in writing, divided by the number of dollars you'll ultimately earn doing it, will impress no one.
 But in The Great Scheme of Things, the money and the bylines don't really matter (well, okay, they do, because most of us aren't independently wealthy, and there isn't anything to compare with the rush of seeing your name through the glass of a bookstore window for the first time) because being able to use words to evoke feelings--weaving phrases and sounds and images into something that makes people laugh or smile or cry--that matters the most.
 It's why an e-mail from a mom in Toronto can make me feel good all day... why hearing second-graders laugh at my word pictures is every bit as satisfying as getting a pat on the back from the boss...why I stagger out of bed at 3 AM to write down the perfect word so I won't forget it by morning.
 I think it's called loving what you do for a living.

 I know there are those who choose to become writers the way others choose to become teachers or truck drivers.
 If the job isn't satisfying or the pay's not good, they move on and choose to become something else.
 That is such an alien concept to me!
 I could no more stop writing than I could stop breathing.
-And isn't that where this diatribe began?

 FAQ